OriGen:Enhancing RTL Code Generation with Code-to-Code Augmentation and Self-Reflection: Methodology

 \subsection{Overview}

-The overview of the code-to-code augmentation methodology and \origen's generation and self-reflection framework are illustrated in Figure \ref{fig:code-to-code} and Figure \ref{fig:generation} respectively.
-As shown in Figure \ref{fig:code-to-code}, in the code-to-code augmentation process, two datasets are generated: an enhanced code dataset and an error-correction dataset.
-The enhanced code dataset contains code-description paired data samples, enabling the LLM to learn the correspondence between Verilog code and natural language.
-The error-correction dataset comprises erroneous code-fixed code paired data samples, allowing the LLM to enhance its self-reflection capability by learning from examples of code errors and their corrections.
+The overview of the code-to-code augmentation methodology and \origen's generation and self-reflection framework are illustrated in Figure \ref{fig:code-to-code} and Figure \ref{fig:generation}, respectively.

+As shown in Figure \ref{fig:code-to-code}, our code-to-code augmentation process generates two datasets: an enhanced code dataset and an error-correction dataset.
+The enhanced code dataset pairs Verilog code with natural language descriptions, enabling the LLM to learn the mapping between RTL code structures and high-level semantics.
+The error-correction dataset contains instructions erroneous, code samples and their corrections, enhancing the LLM's self-reflection and error correction capabilities.
+This dataset is constructed by collecting cases where generated code fails evaluation, documenting the specific errors and compiler feedback, and providing corrected versions of the code that pass evaluation.

-As shown in Figure \ref{fig:generation}, in the code generation and error correction stage, \origen comprises a base LLM and two trained LoRA models: Gen LoRA and Fix LoRA.
-Gen LoRA is trained on the enhanced code dataset and is responsible for the initial generation of RTL code upon receiving natural language instructions.
-Fix LoRA, which is trained on the error-correction dataset based on Gen LoRA, is tasked with fixing erroneous code that fails to compile.
-The fix process is implemented as a self-reflection loop, iteratively refining the code until it passes verification or reaches a predetermined maximum number of iterations.
+As shown in Figure \ref{fig:generation}, in the code generation and error correction stage, \origen comprises a base LLM and two trained LoRA (Low-Rank Adaptation) models: Gen LoRA and Fix LoRA.
+Gen LoRA is fine-tuned on the enhanced code dataset.
+It specializes in interpreting natural language instructions and generating initial RTL code that aligns with the given specifications.
+Fix LoRA is fine-tuned on the error-correction dataset and built upon Gen LoRA.
+This component is responsible for analyzing compiler error messages, identifying code issues, and proposing and implementing fixes to erroneous code. \origen receives natural language instructions as input, and Gen LoRA generates initial RTL code based on these instructions.
+The generated code then undergoes compilation evaluation.
+If the code fails to pass evaluation, it enters the self-reflection loop.
+In this loop, Fix LoRA analyzes the error messages and the erroneous code, proposes and implements fixes to address the identified issues, and the corrected code is re-evaluated.
+This process iterates until the code passes verification or reaches a predefined maximum number of iterations.